-- Cash flows from operating activities were \$572 million during the first three months of 2018.
+- Cash flows from operating activities were \$2.3 billion. - We sold \$102 million of investment securities, net of purchases.

-Uses of cash:
+Uses of cash

-- Capital expenditures were \$501 million in the first three months of 2018, and were predominantly made in our Production Enhancement, Sperry Drilling, Wireline and Perforating, Cementing, and Artificial Lift product service lines. - We paid \$158 million in dividends to our shareholders during the first three months of 2018. - During the first three months of 2018, working capital (receivables, inventories and accounts payable) increased by a net \$88 million, primarily due to increased business activity.
+- Capital expenditures were \$1.5 billion and were predominantly made in our Production Enhancement, Sperry Drilling, Artificial Lift, Cementing, and Wireline and Perforating product service lines. - We paid \$473 million in dividends to our shareholders. - We paid \$400 million to retire our senior notes which matured in August 2018. - Working capital (receivables, inventories and accounts payable) increased by a net \$372 million, primarily due to increased business activity. - We repurchased approximately 4.8 million shares of our common stock under our share repurchase program at a total cost of approximately \$200 million - We paid \$166 million for acquisitions of various businesses, net of cash acquired, to further enhance our existing product service lines.